Bitten Written’s Fantasy Food Tour of Folkestone

 “I love The Potting Shed which is just along the road from Space.
 It’s a proper speakeasy with frozen martini glasses and popcorn, twiglets, yes, very good.
 It’s a great little secret for Folkestone to have!
 The Beer Shop is a great new business in town too.
-They came together pretty quickly after The Potting Shed, and now you have Tin and Tap there too there’s a lot going on in that area of town which is great to see.
+They came together pretty quickly after The Potting Shed, and now you have Market Square and Luben’s there too there’s a lot going on in that area of town which is great to see.

 “Thierry at The Old Buoy on Tontine Street is a real character.
 He’s a proper chef and his mussels and chips and Flemish stew are spot on.
 He has five dishes, and doesn’t want to change or do any more.
 But what he does do is perfect.

 “Tontine Street has got a lot happening on it now.
-There’s The Bao Baron with his fantastic fluffy homemade Bao and proper Korean fried chicken, and again, the chef Greig has got ideas for more Asian food.
-What we don’t have in Folkestone at the moment is a decent Japanese offering, so maybe that’s on the cards here…?
 I love The Nook’s eggy crumpets, and that’s great they’ve opened there too.
 It makes Tontine Street a really good place to visit now.”

 “I do always pop in for some whelks at Bob’s Seafood Bar when I’m down that way too.
 I love to slather them with sriracha sauce and some white pepper.
 A good place to watch the football is in The Mariner pub which is great because it feels like a little house inside.”